How to simulate error messages in your prototypes

 - Select the error message Text fields, go to the Properties tab and tick the “Hide Component” option, to mark them hidden by default.

-- Next, we will define the “Submit” button interactions.
+- Next, we will define the “Submit” button events.
 Select the button widget and go to the Events tab.

 - Add an “On Click” + “Show” event, selecting the “empty field” error message and click OK.